-Our consolidated financial statements are presented in euros.
-We mainly operate via our Dutch and Swiss entities, but we also conduct business in North America and the United Kingdom.
+Our consolidated financial statements are presented in euro.
+We mainly operate via our Dutch and Swiss entities, but we also conduct business in the United States and the United Kingdom.
 Therefore, we have expenses denominated in U.S. dollars and British pound sterling in connection with, among other things, our sponsored clinical trials, purchase of drug product for our clinical trials, process development and the prosecution and maintenance of our intellectual property portfolio.
-As a result, our business and share price may be affected by fluctuations between the euro and the U.S. dollar and the euro and the British pound sterling, which may have a significant impact on our reported results of operations and cash flows from period to period.
+As a result, our business and share price may be affected by fluctuations between the euro and the U.S. dollar, the euro and the Swiss franc and the British pound sterling, which may have a significant impact on our reported results of operations and cash flows from period to period.